EventStore/EventStore/docs/server/quick-start/README.md

 ### HTTP

-EventStoreDB also offers an HTTP-based interface that consists of the REST-oriented API and a real-time subscription feature based on the [AtomPub protocol](https://datatracker.ietf.org/doc/html/rfc5023).
+KurrentDB also offers an HTTP-based interface that consists of the REST-oriented API and a real-time subscription feature based on the [AtomPub protocol](https://datatracker.ietf.org/doc/html/rfc5023).
 As it operates over HTTP, this is less efficient, but nearly every environment supports it.

 Learn more about configuring the HTTP protocol on the [HTTP configuration](../configuration/networking.md#http-configuration) page.

 ::: warning Deprecation Note
-The current AtomPub-based HTTP application API is disabled by default since v20 of EventStoreDB.
+The current AtomPub-based HTTP application API is disabled by default.
 You can enable it by adding an [option](../configuration/networking.md#atompub) to the server configuration.
 Although we plan to remove AtomPub support from future server versions, the server management HTTP API will remain available.
 You need to enable the AtomPub protocol to have a fully functioning database user interface.
 :::

-Learn more about the EventStoreDB HTTP interface in the [HTTP documentation](@clients/http-api/README.md).
+Learn more about the KurrentDB HTTP interface in the [HTTP documentation](@clients/http-api/README.md).

 #### Community-developed clients